james-millner/jamesmillner.dev/content/posts/1-Hello World/index.md

 showAuthor: true
 showDate: true
 showReadingTime: true
-showSummary: false
+showSummary: true
 ---

 # Hello :wave:

 Well this is new!
-Hello World! :earth_africa:
+Hello World!

 I've created this small site to organise my online space, share a bit more about the projects and work that I'm interested in, and to share some ramblings.